More protests called in Moscow to demand Navalny's release - WTMJ

 The rallies following Navalny’s arrest appear to have rattled the Kremlin.
 To try to quell the protests, the authorities have jailed Navalny’s associates and activists across the country.
 His brother Oleg, top ally Lyubov Sobol and three others were put under house arrest for two months and face criminal charges of violating coronavirus restrictions.

 On Tuesday, Navalny’s spokeswoman Kira Yarmysh was also put under house for two months in connection with the same charge.
-Yarmysh was ordered to serve nine days in jail last month for violating protest regulations.
-She was supposed to be released on Saturday, but was arrested again.
+Yarmysh was ordered to serve nine days in jail last month for violating protest regulations and was supposed to be released Saturday, but was arrested again.

 At least 40 criminal investigations have been opened in 18 Russian regions in connection with the protests, said Pavel Chikov, head of the human rights organization Agora.